Learn more about Synaptec’s projects across a range of applications in the power grids, renewables and industrial sectors.

 Equipment installed: Synaptec Interrogator, Synthesis™, Secondary Connected Module for Voltage, Photonic Current Transducer and Photonic Temperature Transducer | Communication protocol: IEC 61850 SV | Live since: 2022

-Synaptec won a three-year framework contract with RTE to supply instrumentation systems to enhance protection of mixed circuits across France.
+Synaptec won a three-year framework contract with a transmission system operator to supply instrumentation systems to enhance protection of mixed circuits across their country.
 Each Mixed Circuit Protection system typically consists of six sensors, primary or secondary connected, and an Interrogator to detect faults in underground cable sections and thereby permit or block auto-reclose in response over unprecedented distances, with future IEC 61850 compatibility built in.

 Equipment installed: Synaptec Interrogator and Photonic Current Transducer | Communication protocol: IEC 61850 SV and IEC 61850 GOOSE | Live date: TBC 2023